 About our SID activities

-We are awaiting an update on this SID Supporter's plans for Safer Internet Day 2019.
-In the meantime, please see information on its previous SID celebrations below...
+We are awaiting an update on this SID Supporter's plans for Safer Internet Day 2021.
+In the meantime, please see information on its previous SID celebrations below, or contact the organisation direct using the links to the right...

 Global counter-cybercrime association APWG operates cybercrime event data exchanges that deliver upwards of 100 million report records per day for its members, correspondents and researchers worldwide.